Update Compliance redesign

 Initial different attempts

-Final wirframes
+Final wireframes

-- Brainstorming/card sorting/design workshop -
+Brainstorming/card sorting/design workshop

 After I finalized the wireframe, we move to the brainstorming session, first I hosted card-sorting with PMs, and before the session, I list all the content I see from the schema that I think we can put in quality updates and other things that our customers mentioned in there search.